deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 }
 ```

-My first would have been that compiler will fail here, and this is a perfectly reasonable assumption to make
+My first assumption would have been that compiler will fail here, and this is a perfectly reasonable assumption to make
 since, you know, we are not passing a pointer to `Sing` method call.
 Well, if you are making the same the assumption I have made,
 you will be so wrong.
 This compiles perfectly but it won't work as expected: